bytebeamio/bytebeam-arduino-sdk/examples/Provisioning/README.md

 You can always override the default configurations and here are steps to do so,
  - Provision your device with the required configurations
  - Specify the same configurations in your sketch via `begin` method.

+ See [Advance SDK Configurations](https://docs.bytebeam.io/docs/advance-sdk-configurations) for the implementation details.